MaterializeInc/materialize/src/mz/README.md

 `mz` is configured via a single TOML file stored at `$HOME/.config/materialize/mz.toml`.

-You typically manage configuration via the following two commands:
+You typically manage configuration using the following commands:

   * [`mz config`](../reference/config), which manages global configuration parameters.
   * [`mz profile`](../reference/profile), which manages authentication profiles.

-You can also edit the file directly if you prefer.
+You can also edit the file directly, if you prefer.
 The format of the file is shown in the [Example](#example) section.

 ### Global parameters